All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Complete guide to weight loss medication for women with PCOS.
 Compare prescription options, understand how fat loss improves PCOS symptoms, and learn what to expect from physician-supervised treatment.

 Weight loss medication for women with PCOS works by overcoming the metabolic resistance that makes this condition so frustrating to manage.
-Prescription options like semaglutide and tirzepatide can produce 15% to 22% body weight loss, which is enough to significantly improve insulin resistance, lower excess androgens, restore menstrual regularity, and even improve fertility outcomes.
+Prescription options like semaglutide and tirzepatide can produce 15% to 22% body weight loss, which is enough to significantly improve insulin resistance, lower excess androgens, restore menstrual regularity, and even improve fertility outcomes..

 Why Women With PCOS May Consider Weight Loss Medication

 PCOS is the leading cause of anovulatory infertility and affects roughly 6% to 12% of women of reproductive age.
-It is also one of the most difficult conditions for weight management.
+It's also one of the most difficult conditions for weight management.
 Insulin resistance, which affects up to 70% of women with PCOS, promotes fat storage (especially abdominal fat), increases appetite, and makes it harder for the body to access stored energy.

 The standard medical advice for PCOS has always started with "lose weight."
 But for women whose biology is working against them, that advice can feel impossible to follow.
 Many women with PCOS report that they eat less and exercise more than peers without the condition yet still struggle to lose weight or keep it off.